Processor affinity, clusters, runmasks, and inherit masks

 This is done through processor affinity, the ability to associate a thread with a particular processor or cluster of processors.

 A cluster is a group of associated processors.
-All clusters on a system are defined by the startup code.
-Some clusters are always defined, including one representing all the processors on the system, and a set of clusters where each one represents a different processor.
-So on a system with N processors, there are always (at least) N+1 clusters.
+There are pre-defined clusters, including one that represents all the processors on the system, and a set of clusters where each one represents a different processor.
+Thus, on a system with N processors, there are always (at least) N+1 clusters.

-Custom clusters may be defined by the startup program, either directly in the program code or configured by the -c command option.
+The startup program may define custom clusters, either directly in the program code, or by configuring them through the -c command option.
 This allows processors to be grouped based on hardware properties.
 For example, on a machine with heterogeneous processors, the startup program might define one cluster for the faster processors (or CPUs) and another for the slower ones.
 A compute-bound thread could then set its affinity mask (i.e., its association with a particular cluster) to the faster cluster.

 Note: